contractAnalysis/smartExecutor_exp_data/ReadMe.md

 ```

 #### Step 3: Launch Experiments
-By executing commands below, the experiment results are saved in the directory: your_project_root/results/
+Run the experiment scripts below and check results in the directory: your_project_root/results/
 ```shell
 # run experiments for RQ1 and RQ2
 ./scripts/launch_24_exp_sGuard.sh